 - Milk and Water: These will serve as the base liquid for the dough.
 The water is combined with the yeast to activate.

 - Active Dry Yeast or Instant Dry Yeast: Both can be used interchangeably.
 Activate in lukewarm water until foamy.

 - Bread crumbs: You can use Plain bread crumbs or Panko.
 If you are using the former, place it in a thick plastic bag and pound it to make it finer.

 - Make sure the water is lukewarm before putting in the yeast.
 If it’s too hot the yeast will die.
-If it’s cold, the yeast will not activate.
-If you want to make sure that the water is at the right temperature, use a kitchen thermometer.
-The temperature of the water should be between 30c/86f to 40c/104f.
+If it’s cold, it will not activate.
+To make sure that the water is at the right temperature, use a kitchen thermometer.
+The water should be between 30c/86f to 40c/104f.